ygliuvt/graphdb-demo/README.md

 * [Tinkerpop](https://tinkerpop.apache.org/)

 ### Node
-CMR Graph runs on Node.js, in order to run the application you'll need to install it.
+CMR graph-db runs on Node.js, in order to run the application you'll need to install nodejs.

 Recommended: Use Homebrew